History of North Georgia College and State University: Junior college 1932–1946

-The Reorganization Act of 1931 reduced the number of state colleges from 26 to 10, created the Board of Regents, and reduced NGC to the rank of junior college.
+The Reorganization Act of 1931 reduced the number of state colleges from 26 to 10, created Georgia's Board of Regents, and reduced NGC to the rank of junior college.
 Jonathan Clark Rogers became president in 1933 and set his sights on improving and expanding the campus.
-At this time the campus consisted of 3 brick buildings and two wooden ones and more were needed to allow increased enrollment.
-After sprucing up all the current buildings on campus Rogers began work on constructing a girls dormitory.
-Completed in 1936 the students wanted to name the building Rogers Hall because of the work that was done by the president.
-Instead Rogers named the building after chancellor of the Board of Regents Steadman Vincent Sanford.
-Rogers immediate interests then turned to a boys dormitory although he had many plans in mind.
-When it was completed in 1938 the boys dormitory was named Barnes Hall after the prominent faculty member John C. "Daddy" Barnes.
-The next construction project for the campus is currently known as the Nix Center but at the time it contained an auditorium, dining hall, and kitchen.
-The next building to be erected was Stewart Library named after Joseph Spencer Stewart president from 1893–1903.
-The building later was known as the Will D. Young Social Science Building.
-In 1940 campus the roads on campus were still dirt so the state highway department graded a circular drive and drill field that had been used by the campus farm and at times been a cornfield.
+At this time the campus consisted of three brick buildings and two wooden ones, with more needed to allow increased enrollment.
+After refurbishing all the current buildings on campus, Rogers began work on constructing a women's dormitory.
+Completed in 1936, it was to be named Rogers Hall in honor of the president.
+Instead, Rogers named the building after Board of Regents chancellor Steadman Vincent Sanford.
+Rogers' immediate interests then turned to a men's dormitory, although he had other plans in mind.
+Completed in 1938, the men's dorm was named Barnes Hall after the prominent faculty member John C. "Daddy" Barnes.
+The next construction project for the campus is now known as the Nix Center, which at the time contained an auditorium, dining hall, and kitchen.
+The next building to be erected was the Stewart Library, named after Joseph Spencer Stewart, NGC's president from 1893 to 1903.
+The building was later named the Will D. Young Social Science Building.
+By 1940, the roads on campus remained largely unpaved, and the state highway department graded a circular drive and drill field that had been used as a cornfield by the college's farm.

-During his tenure that the first PhD's joined the faculty.
-At the time the Governor of Georgia was Eugene Talmadge.
-Talmadge disagreed with president Roosevelt policies which caused NGC and other colleges to not receive their fair share of funds during the New Deal era.
-Talmadge's actions in 1941 also caused the removal of 10 schools from the Southern Association of Colleges and Schools (including NGC).
-His actions caused him to lose the next election to Attorney General Ellis Arnall.
+It was during Rogers' tenure that the first PhD's joined the faculty.
+At the time, the governor of Georgia was Eugene Talmadge.
+Talmadge disagreed with President Franklin D. Roosevelt, whose policies had caused NGC and other colleges not to receive their usual share of funds during the New Deal era.
+Talmadge decided to remove 10 Georgia colleges from the Southern Association of Colleges and Schools, including NGC.
+His actions caused him to lose the next gubernatorial election to Attorney General Ellis Arnall.

-In 1941 a large majority of NGC male students were called to active duty.
-Enrollment slowly declined because of students joining the service until it was arranged for an Army Specialized Training Program to be located at the college.
-In 1944, just before France was invaded, that program was dismantled but it was arranged for a reserve program to be installed.
-In 1945 with the war ending in Germany and the GI Bill available to many veterans students flocked to NGC.
+In 1941, a large majority of NGC male students were called to active duty in World War II.
+With enrollment slowly declining as students were joined the war effort, a formal decision was made to locate an Army Specialized Training Program at the college.
+In 1944, just before France was invaded, the program was dismantled, but it was arranged for a reserve program to be installed.
+When the war ended in Europe and the GI Bill became available, many veterans flocked to NGC.
 Construction then began on a new science building now known as Rogers Hall.

 Senior College 1946–2013

 The college was reinstated as a senior college.
-Things were looking up for the south's economy especially in North Georgia and the gains were felt at NGC by increase of those able to attend college.
+The South's postwar was improving, including in North Georgia, and these gains would felt at NGC with more young people able to attend college.